 Q: How do I correctly address the envelope?

-When sending letters or cards to an inmate at the Canyon County Detention Center, certain rules apply for the safety and security of the inmates and the facility.
+When sending letters to an inmate at the Canyon County Detention Center, certain rules apply for the safety and security of the inmates and the facility.

 - The FULL NAME and ADDRESS of the SENDER must be on the outside of the envelope

 - Extra paper, stamps, and envelopes sent in via the mail are NOT allowed, and will be placed into that inmate’s property or returned to sender

 - Third-party mail of any kind is not allowed

 - No… (Stickers, Perfume, Lipstick/Gloss/Chapstick, Tape, Glitter, Confetti, Plastic, Metal, Ribbons, String, Gang references, Unknown stains, OR anything that may be deemed as contraband)

 - No Musical Cards are allowed

 - No greeting cards, holiday cards, birthday cards, anniversary cards, or other cards of this type are allowed